lipeno/ai-assistant/README.md

-# AI assistant based on OpenAI API
+# Virtual assistants based on OpenAI API

 There are 2 features of the app:
 - Prompt-answering assistant
 - Gift ideas recommender
+- AI Chatbot

 ## Tech stack
 Made with [OpenAI API ](https://beta.openai.com/docs/quickstart), [Next.js](https://nextjs.org/) and [React](https://reactjs.org/), built on top of the OpenAI API Quickstart example.